 Jonas G. Matt

-I am a first year PhD candidate in Florian Dörfler’s group at the Automatic Control Laboratory (IfA) of ETH Zürich.
-My other mentors are Saverio Bolognani and Giuseppe Belgioioso.
+I am a second-year PhD candidate in Florian Dörfler’s group at the Automatic Control Laboratory (IfA) of ETH Zürich, with Saverio Bolognani and Giuseppe Belgioioso as additional mentors.

-My previous work has ranged from modeling the physics of soft robots to real-time voltage control in power networks.
-Next to academia, I have obtained professional experience in data analytics, renewable energy systems, and Internet of Things technologies.
+My previous work has ranged from controlling the continuum physics of soft robots to real-time voltage control in power networks.
+Outside academia, I have gained professional experience in data analytics, renewable energy systems, and IoT technologies.

 news